Candidate Privacy Notice

 To manage your application, we will process certain personal information about you.
 The purposes for this are set out below.
 We only process your information which is necessary for the purposes of progressing your application or which is required by law or any regulatory requirements.
 There are rules set out by Article 6 (general data) and Article 9 (for special data) that we comply with for the strict purpose of the data we collect, use and store.
 Not all of the purposes set out below will apply to you.

-- Application: CV, application form, name, address, employment history, academic and professional qualifications, age, diversity (i.e. gender. ethnicity, disability, sexual orientation ), nationality, previous disciplinary matters and work experience – see schedule 1 for full list;
+- Application: CV, application form, name, address, employment history, academic and professional qualifications, age, diversity (i.e. gender. ethnicity, disability, sexual orientation), nationality, COVID-19 vaccination status, previous disciplinary matters and work experience.

 - Assessment: CV, application form, interview (face to face, telephone or video), behavioural assessments (such as a role play, group exercise or formal prepared presentation), technical assessments;

-- Pre-employment screening (PES); reference checking, DBS checks, pre-employment health questionnaire
+- Pre-employment screening (PES); reference checking, right to work, qualifications and professional registration, DBS checks, pre employment health questionnaire and assessment

 2) What personal information might we process?